GAE074/DisposableTools/readme_disposable_tools.txt

 Module provides some widgets and tools for your v7 installation.

-***** Installation Steps
+***** Manual Installation Steps

 Upload contents of the module (or pull via GitHub) to your root/modules/DisposableTools folder.

 Go to admin section and enable the module, that's all.
-After enabling/disabling modules an app cache cleaning process may be necessary (check admin/maintenance).
+After enabling/disabling modules an app cache cleaning process IS necessary (check admin/maintenance).

 Note for old version users: